 Spatial distribution of spring Chinook spawners has increased as a result of acclimation site location, salmon homing fidelity and more fully seeding preferred spawning habitats (Dittman et al. 2010).
-Redd surveys in the Teanaway River conducted annually by Yakama Nation staff since 1981 demonstrate the benefits of reintroducing salmonids into underutilized habitat (Figure 16).
+Redd surveys in the Teanaway River conducted annually by Yakama Nation staff since 1981 demonstrate the benefits of reintroducing salmonids into underutilized habitat (Figure 15).
 The Jack Creek acclimation site began releasing CESRF spring chinook in 2000, with the first age-4 females returning from these releases in 2002.
-Redd counts in this tributary have increased from a pre-supplementation average of 3 redds per year to a post supplementation average of 75 redds per year.
+Redd counts in this tributary have increased from a pre-supplementation average of 3 redds per year to a post supplementation average of 71 redds per year.
 The proportion of natural-origin carcasses increased from less than one percent in 2002 (when CESRF fish first returned to the natural spawning grounds) to 42% in 2006 when the progeny of the 110 redds produced in 2002 (virtually 100% of which were produced by CESRF-origin fish) returned.
 These data clearly indicate that naturally-spawning CESRF spring Chinook were successful in returning natural-origin adults back to the Teanaway River.

 Fall Chinook redd distribution in the Yakima River Basin appears to be experiencing a major transition in recent years.
 Historical redd survey data indicates that a substantial number of fall Chinook spawned below Prosser Dam in the lower Yakima River.
-However, from 2003-present, an average of 77 percent (range 55 to 89 percent) of surveyed fall Chinook redds have been located above Prosser Dam (Figure 18).
+However, from 2003-present, an average of approximately 80 percent (range 62 to 90 percent) of surveyed fall Chinook redds have been located above Prosser Dam (Figure 17).
 Biologists and habitat experts in the subbasin at least partially attribute this change in spawning distribution to the invasion of water stargrass (see Wise et al. 2009) in the lower 43 miles of the Yakima River.
-With the reintroduction of summer run Chinook, the Yakama Nation expects to expand the distribution of summer/fall run Chinook spawners and redds into the middle reaches of the Yakima Basin between the town of Wapato upstream to the confluence with the Tieton River in the Naches subbasin and to Roza Dam in the Upper Yakima subbasin (Figures 1 and 17; Yakama Nation 2012).
+With the reintroduction of summer run Chinook, the Yakama Nation is expanding the distribution of summer/fall run Chinook spawners and redds into the middle reaches of the Yakima Basin between the town of Wapato upstream to the confluence with the Tieton River in the Naches subbasin and to Roza Dam in the Upper Yakima subbasin (Figures 1 Figure 16 indicates a good distribution of and 16; Yakama Nation 2012). reintroduced summer-run spawners into the intended habitats above Parker Dam in 2013, primarily age-4 fish returning from subvearling releases in 2010.
+This is the first year of substantial natural summer-run Chinook spawning in these habitats in over 40 years.